Prompting Robot Teams with Natural Language: Evaluations

 \subsection{Automata Representation}

-The first requirement from our framework is its ability to correctly encode various different task automata.
-This means that given a language input, $\mathcal{W}_i$, the model must get initialized into the correct state, $h_{i,0}$, of the corresponding automata $\mathcal{A}_i$.
-Subsequent state transitions at each step $k$ must follow the logic of the task, and never produce a state $h_{i^{\prime},k}$ in a task $i \neq i^{\prime}$ even when presented with an event from $i^{\prime}$.
+that given a language input, $\mathcal{W}_i$, the model to be initialized into the correct state, $h_{i,0}$, of automata $\mathcal{A}_i$.
+Then, subsequent state transitions must follow the logic of the task, and never produce a wrong state $h_{i^{\prime},k}$ from a different task $i \neq i^{\prime}$ even when presented with events from $i^{\prime}$. {The RNN is a Gated Recurrent Unit with a 1024 hidden layer and a projected language embedding with a $[512, 512, 64]$ MLP.}

-\Cref{fig:e2-autom-rollouts} shows an evaluation sequence of the model for seven different tasks, $\mathrm{\mathbf{T}\{0..6\}}$, and their sub-tasks listed on the vertical axis.
-The illustration shows how the model steps through the automata pool given the various states/events observed on the horizontal axis.
-For instance, in \textbf{T2}: ``Find the blue flag, spot the switch, and head for the target'', the sub-task is `Find blue flag' and the RNN remains in this state until the observation `Blue'.
-At this point it transitions to `Navigate to the switch', and remains in this state until the observation `Switch', where it transitions into `Navigate to Goal', which is an absorbing state in this automaton.
-We observe that for each task, the initialization of the correct sub-task follows the semantics of the task, i.e., given ``No Event'', the first sub-task always corresponds to the relevant one according to $\mathcal{W}_i$.
+\Cref{fig:e2-autom-rollouts} shows evaluation sequences for seven different tasks, $\mathrm{\mathbf{T}\{0..6\}}$, as the model steps through the automata pool and the sub-tasks on the vertical axis when presented with the sequence of (ir-)relevant events on the horizontal axis.
+For instance, in \textbf{T2}: \textit{``Find the blue flag, spot the switch, and head for the target'',} the first sub-task is \textit{`Find blue flag'}, and the RNN remains in this state, {rejecting irrelevant events until the observation \textit{`Blue'}.} It then transitions to \textit{`Navigate to the Switch'}, and similarly, remains in this state until \textit{`Switch'}.
+We observe that for each task, the initialization of the correct sub-task follows the task's semantics, i.e., given \textit{`No Event'}, the first sub-task always corresponds to the relevant one according to $\mathcal{W}_i$.
+This is of key importance because it means that the RNN does not {initialize an incorrect automaton.}